onlyteo/onlyteo-hugo-blog/content/posts/extending-the-spring-authorization-server-part-2.md

     * Using external [RSA](https://datatracker.ietf.org/doc/html/rfc8017) keys for OAuth2 token signing

 ### Parts
 This is the second of two posts.
-In the first part we create two skeleton applications.
-In this post we will extend upon what we did in part 1 and update the Authorization Server with the features described above.
+In the first part we will set up a minimal skeleton of the needed applications.
+We also made it possible to register as a user.
+By default, any data stored will only live in memory, and will be lost when the application is stopped.
+In this post we describe how to extend the Authorization Server with the rest of the features described above, such as persistent storage.

 * [Extending the Spring Authorization Server - Part 1](/posts/extending-the-spring-authorization-server-part-1)
 * Extending the Spring Authorization Server - Part 2 (this post)